-Please review our Time and Absence Approver videos for step-by-step instructions.
 Time and Absence Approvers are responsible for the following:

 - Approving Time Sheets: Timely approval of hours worked is critical for ensuring employees are paid correctly and on time.
 Hourly employees will not be paid for hours that are not approved!
 Furthermore, if timesheets are not approved for salaried employees who enter time, they will receive their base salary but no exception time such as overtime or premiums due!
 Campus employees will approve time sheets in Workday, while Medical Centers employees approve in Kronos.

 - Approving Time Off Requests: Managers should pay attention to their employees’ absence records and ensure they are entering sick days and time off, including Holiday Taken Time Off, which is required for salaried staff.
 Campus employees will make these entries in Workday, while Medical Centers employees enter time off in Kronos.

 - Approving employee work schedule requests: Employees can request work schedule changes using the procedure described in the Request Schedule Change (PDF) Quick Guide.
 Time and Absence Approvers are then responsible for reviewing and approving those requests.

 Tips for Managing your Workday Approvals